-Nauvari Saree Stitching in Pune, Mumbai or readymade nauvari saree shops in pune at laxmi road providing, Nauvaree, Kasta Sari, Kacha, Sakachcha.
-Flora fashion provideing nauvari saree on rent in pune.
+Nauvari Saree Stitching in Pune and Mumbai.
+Our readymade nauvari saree shops in pune at laxmi road.
+We providing Nauvaree, Kasta Sari, Kacha, Sakachcha.
+Flora fashion offers nauvari saree on rent in pune.
 Kasta Sari, Kacha, Sakachcha, Lugade is a nine yards saree worn by the Marathi women.
 The name ‘Nauvari’ originated from the saree’s length of nine yards.

 The style of drape for Nauvari has evolved drastically from the traditional style to the modern-age cult.
 Draped in such a way that it gives a trouser-dress like an appearance, while the sari is tucked at the back.
 Nauvari sarees usually come in cotton and is worn without a Petticoat.